Key Takeaways

 What is a Vitamin?

 Vitamins are organic compounds, meaning they contain carbon and are made by living organisms like plants and animals.
-Your body requires these nutrients in relatively small amounts, but they're absolutely critical for processes like converting food into energy, supporting immune function, and repairing cellular damage.
+Your body requires these nutrients in relatively small amounts, but they're important for processes like converting food into energy, supporting immune function, and maintaining healthy cellular processes.
 Most vitamins must come from your diet, though your skin can produce vitamin D when exposed to sunlight.

-For those seeking to optimize their intake, our Whole-Food Vitamin C (675 mg) provides Vitamin C from 100% organic berries with naturally occurring bioflavonoids to support immune health and antioxidant protection.
+For those seeking to support their intake, our Whole Food Vitamin C (675 mg) provides Vitamin C from organic berries with naturally occurring bioflavonoids to support immune health and antioxidant activity.

 What is a Mineral?

-If you're looking to support bone strength and overall mineral balance, consider our plant-based calcium supplement that combines 500 mg calcium from red marine algae with magnesium, vitamin D3, and vitamin K2 for comprehensive bone health support.
+If you're looking to support bone health and overall mineral balance, consider our plant based calcium supplement that combines 500 mg calcium from red marine algae with magnesium, vitamin D3, and vitamin K2 for bone health support.

 How Vitamins and Minerals Differ

 The difference between vitamins and minerals extends far beyond their chemical makeup.
-Vitamins are sensitive to environmental factors, cooking, storage, and processing can reduce their potency.
-Minerals, however, remain stable and intact.
+Vitamins are sensitive to environmental factors; cooking, storage, and processing can reduce their levels.
+Minerals, however, generally remain stable.
 Functionally, vitamins often act as coenzymes that facilitate chemical reactions, while minerals provide structural support for bones and teeth, regulate fluid balance, and enable proper nerve and muscle function.

 For a deeper dive into this topic, you might find Harvard Health's overview of vitamins and minerals helpful.